MB-29/FLEX/README.md

 # Greedy online identification of linear dynamic systems

-Implementation of ourD-optimal  exploration algorithm along with baselines.
+Implementation of our D-optimal  exploration algorithm along with baselines.
 Pre-defined environments and models are available in directories `environments` and `models`.

 ## Example